hersh1203/TS_chemprop/README.md

 # Thompson Sampling for Virtual Screening
+This version of TS just adds the useage of chemprop 1.4.1 as a scoring function.
+You can train your chemprop model however you want.
+Please keep in mind to change the features in the ChempropEvaluator class in evaluator.py to represent the same features you used during training.
+The current model.pt file is trained on growth a growth inhibition dataset for Acenotobacter baumannii.

+The CLI command used to train the model.pt file is:
+`chemprop_train --data_path data/SD_1_training_set.csv --features_generator rdkit_2d_normalized --no_features_scaling --target_columns Activity --dataset_type classification --split_type cv --save_dir models/custom`

+If you compare this with the ChempropEvaluator class, you will notice that `--no_features_scaling` and `--features generator rdkit_2d_normalized` are specified to properly run the prediction.

+If your trained model uses different parameters/arguments, you will need to edit this class or create a new class with the same basic skeleton.
+If you create a new class, please do not forget to change the "evaluator_class_name" in your JSON file.

 This repo accompanies our paper ["Thompson Sampling─An Efficient Method for Searching Ultralarge Synthesis on Demand Databases"](https://pubs.acs.org/doi/10.1021/acs.jcim.3c01790).